facebookresearch/VisualEchoes/README.md

 The RGB and depth data are generated using [habitat-sim](https://github.com/facebookresearch/habitat-sim) on [Replica](https://github.com/facebookresearch/Replica-Dataset) dataset.
 The binaural RIRs we use for echolocation is a subset of the binaural RIRs from [sound-spaces](https://github.com/facebookresearch/sound-spaces).

 ### Licence
 The VisualEchoes dataset is CC BY 4.0 licensed, as found in the LICENSE file.
+Please also refer to the licence files for [habitat-sim](https://github.com/facebookresearch/habitat-sim), [Replica](https://github.com/facebookresearch/Replica-Dataset), and [sound-spaces](https://github.com/facebookresearch/sound-spaces).